jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 - Disciplines, fields
 - Units of measurement

-A term may use multiple words to denote a single concept, in which case it's a **compound term** and should have two parts: the **focus** AKA head, and the **modifier** AKA difference.
+A **bound compound term** uses multiple words or a phrase to denote a single concept.
 Deciding to use a compound term rather than a single term should be guided by warrant and total #terms in the CV (more compound terms means fewer overall terms):

 - p.
 39: why join?
 - p.
 40: why split?

 Compound terms denote a single concept; **coordinated terms** denote several concepts associated with a single information object.
-This denotation can be embedded in the object **(precoordination),** as with Library of Congress subject headings in books: _English language--Rhetoric, Persuasion (Rhetoric), Report writing._ Precoordinated terms enable browsnig with great specificity, avoiding search, and impose alphabetic proximity on related terms that would otherwise be far apart.
+This denotation can be embedded in the object **(precoordination),** as with Library of Congress subject headings in books: _English language--Rhetoric, Persuasion (Rhetoric), Report writing._ Precoordinated terms enable browsing with great specificity, avoiding search, and impose alphabetic proximity on related terms that would otherwise be far apart.
 But it's better to let a user combine terms interactively during search **(postcoordination):** _English language AND rhetoric AND persuasion AND reporting writing._

-Naturally occurring compound terms are preferable to **qualified homographs,** e.g. _religious tolerance_ is better than _tolerance (religious)._ But if no compound term exists, then ambiguous terms should be qualified:
+Naturally occurring compound terms are preferable to **qualified homographs,** another type of compound term; e.g. _religious tolerance_ is better than _tolerance (religious)._ If no compound term exists, then ambiguous terms (AKA head or focus nouns) should receive a modifier AKA difference:

 - Try to standardize qualifiers
 - The qualifier must not itself be a homograph